SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 == For Developers ==

-SEO 44 is extensible and allows for the addition of custom schema types (like LocalBusiness or Product) via a WordPress filter hook.
+Search Appearance Toolkit (SEO 44) is extensible and allows for the addition of custom schema types (like LocalBusiness or Product) via a WordPress filter hook.

 = Adding Custom Schema with the 'seo44_add_schema_parts' Filter =